FatimaIdris1/Core-telecoms-ETL/README.md

 * End-to-end CI/CD for infrastructure, ETL code, and analytics models

 All components of the pipeline can be traced directly from the folders listed above, allowing full visibility into extraction scripts, infrastructure definitions, and dbt transformations.
 This makes the project modular, scalable, and ready for real telecom analytics workloads.

+The Docker setup uses a **custom Docker image** (`coretelecoms-etl:latest`) and **docker-compose** to provide a complete, containerized environment for the pipeline.
+Airflow orchestrates the ETL workflows and manages task scheduling, dbt builds and tests Snowflake models, and Terraform handles cloud infrastructure provisioning.
+Each service runs in its own isolated container, ensuring consistency, reproducibility, and separation of concerns, while local project files are synced with the containers to keep code up-to-date.
+This setup enables development, testing, and deployment of the entire data workflow in a controlled, integrated environment.